Missouri City, Texas Therapists

 Missouri City, Texas is a suburb of Houston with a population of approximately 74,497 residents.
 It forms part of the Houston, Sugar Land, and The Woodlands metro area.
 A small part of Missouri City occupies Harris County with the majority geographically placed in Fort Bend County.
 Missouri City is 17 miles from downtown Houston; the two cities share a border.

 Missouri City became attractive to black, middle-class families for its lower housing prices and proximity to Houston.
 Black Entertainment Television named Missouri City a model city for African Americans.
-In 2018, citizens elected a black woman to represent them, making her both the first black mayor and first female mayor in the history of Missouri City.
+In 2018, citizens elected a black woman to represent them, making her both the first black mayor and the first female mayor in the history of Missouri City.

 Fort Bend County’s natural disasters are far greater than the U.S. average.
 President-declared disasters and emergencies are also high.
-Causes include fires, severe storms, high winds, floods, earthquakes and hurricanes.
-These natural catastrophes can exacerbate mental illness symptoms and cause people to suffer poverty, loss of life or severe physical injury, followed by anxiety, depression, grief and extreme stress.
+Causes include fires, severe storms, high winds, floods, earthquakes, and hurricanes.
+These natural catastrophes can exacerbate mental illness symptoms and cause people to suffer poverty, loss of life, or severe physical injury, followed by anxiety, depression, grief, and extreme stress.

 Diversity in Missouri City

-41.3 percent of Missouri City residents are Black, with 23.4 percent White, 16.6 percent Asian, 15.9 percent Hispanic, with the remaining percentages identifying as two or more races at 2.1 percent, American Indian at 0.2 percent, Pacific Islander at 0.01 percent and Other at 0.2 percent.
+41.3 percent of Missouri City residents are Black, with 23.4 percent White, 16.6 percent Asian, and 15.9 percent Hispanic, with the remaining percentages identifying as two or more races at 2.1 percent, American Indian at 0.2 percent, Pacific Islander at 0.01 percent and Other at 0.2 percent.